vanjazeli/fading-backgrounds/README.md

 # Fading Backgrounds
-A UI JavaScript library which allows you to add fading images with random positions in the back of an HTML element.
+A JavaScript library which allows you to add fading images with random positions in the back of an HTML element.

 ## Demo
 Check out the demo of this project right [here](https://vanjazeli.github.io/fading-backgrounds/).